Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

-Every BOL should be present in several copies that are signed three times during the transportation process: first, by the shipper before the cargo is held to the freight forwarder’s premises, second, by the carrier, and finally, by the consignee when the cargo is finally delivered to the point of destination.
+The BOL will be signed three times during the transportation process: first, by the shipper before the cargo is sent to the freight forwarder’s premises; second, by the carrier; and finally, by the consignee when the cargo is finally delivered to the final destination.

-If you deal with paper documents, you will need to have at least three (or more) physical copies of the BOL.
-For electronic format, only one copy needs to be signed.
-We will elaborate more on the electronic bill of lading a bit later in this post.
+If you deal with paper documents, you will need three (or more) physical copies of the BOL.
+The electronic format requires only one copy to be signed.
+We will elaborate on the electronic bill of lading a bit later in this post.

-Unlike the majority of export documents, bill of lading has several types that are used for different purposes and can be issued by different parties of the shipping process.
+Unlike the majority of export documents, there are several types of bills of lading that are used for different purposes and can be issued by different parties during the shipping process.

-Below we would like to discuss two most common types of BOL: the House Bill of Lading and the Master Bill of Lading.
+Below we discuss the two most common BOL types: the House Bill of Lading and the Master Bill of Lading.
 There are actually more of them, but these ones are the most widespread and crucial.

 House Bill of Lading & Master Bill of Lading

-House Bill of Lading (HBL) is a legal document issued by a freight forwarder to a shipper that serves as an evidence of receipt for the goods.
+The House Bill of Lading (HBL) is a legal document issued by a freight forwarder to a shipper that serves as evidence of receipt of the goods.

-Also, it’s a certain assurance the cargo is damage-free and ready to be shipped to the point of destination.
-If during the shipping any damage is caused to the goods, the carrier company is held responsible.
+Also, it acts as an assurance that the cargo is damage-free and ready to be shipped to the destination.
+If during shipping there is any damage to the goods, the carrier company is held responsible.

 The HBL has to include the following information: